How to Detect Wireless Cameras and Spy Bug Listening Devices: A Complete Guide

 Some devices can emit faint humming or clicking.
 This is not reliable on its own, but it can help you narrow down where to look.

-A handheld detector can help you find devices that a visual sweep misses, especially wireless transmitters.
+A handheld detector can help you find devices that a visual search may miss, especially wireless transmitters.
+If you want a practical place to compare the right tools, start with bug detectors designed for home, travel, and office sweeps.

 What a detector can help identify